Hello Beloveds.

 In fact,

-Stepping away from something that seems urgent usually provides answers you never thought of while you were in that frantic state.
+Stepping away from an issue that seems urgent usually provides answers you never thought of while you were in that frantic state.

 I invite you now to gently close your eyes.